-As a merchant, one of your most important priorities while processing payments (if not the main one!) is going to be avoiding fraudulent transactions.
+As a merchant, one of your most important priorities while processing payments (if not the main one) is avoiding fraudulent transactions.
 Merchants can be deemed susceptible to fraud if the card is not present during the transaction, such as with online purchases, payments made over the phone, or online invoice payments.

-So while it might seem like the payment and anti-fraud landscape is getting more and more complicated - it’s for a good reason.
-Ecommerce sales are expected to reach $632 billion by 2020, and accounts of fraudulent activity aren’t slowing down either: Card-not-present (CNP) fraud is predicted to grow by 14% in the next four years.
+So while it might seem like the payment and anti-fraud landscape is getting more and more complicated, it’s for a good reason.
+Ecommerce sales are expected to reach $632 billion, and accounts of fraudulent activity aren’t slowing down either: card-not-present (CNP) fraud is predicted to grow by 14% in the next four years.

-The three-digit code is located on the back of a credit or debit card, by the signature strip.
-Except for most Amex cards, where it’s on the front, and is actually four digits long (there’s always one).
+The three-digit code is located on the back of a credit or debit card, by the signature strip — except for most Amex cards, where it’s on the front, and is actually four digits long.

 While skilled fraudsters have their methods to get their hands on the long number and expiry date on customers' cards through devices such as "skimmers" at ATM machines and on payment terminals, they’re out of luck when they try to use this information online without a CVV code.

 The CVV is stored either in the magnetic stripe on the back of the card or in the chip of a chip-and-pin card.
 Merchants are not allowed to store CVV codes in any way if they want to be PCI compliant — helping protect customers from a data breach as well as making it more difficult for fraudsters to get their hands on the CVV code.